What is life insurance?

-Do I get any money back if I don’t die by the end of the policy term?
+Do I get money back if I don’t die during the policy term?

-Unfortunately not.
-Life insurance will only pay out in the event of your death, so if you don’t die within the agreed term of the policy, you will not get anything back.
-However, in some cases you can extend your policy for a further period of time.
+No. Life insurance will only pay out in the event of your death, (unless you have critical or terminal illness elements on your policy).
+So if you do not die within the agreed term of the policy, you will not get anything back.
+However, in some cases, you can extend your policy for a further period of time.

 If I cancel my policy will I get my money back?

 No. Most insurance providers will allow you to cancel your policy at any point without any fines or fees.
 However, you will not get any money back if you decide to do this.
 Obviously, your life cover will cease after you have cancelled.

 Is there anything that might stop a policy paying out?